 The IIHHS Steering Committee unites the Institute leadership with representatives of each College and of selected academic units with emphasis on health and human services.
 Anchoring the governance of the Institute to the interests of the faculty, the Steering Committee ensures that interprofessional and interdisciplinary opportunities for education, scholarship, community connections and practice are fostered through decisions about IIHHS courses, activities, programs and resources.
 Members are selected according to the processes of their academic unit and/or by requests of the IIHHS Director to the appropriate Dean.
 The IIHHS Director serves as Chair of the Committee.

-The CHBS Leadership Council is comprised of the Dean, the Associate Deans, the heads of each of the academic units of the College, the DEI Director, and the Dean's Administrative Assistant.
+The CHBS Leadership Council is comprised of the Dean, the Associate Deans, the heads of each of the academic units of the College, and the Dean's Administrative Assistant.
 The Dean serves as chair of this body.
 The Council is a deliberative, decision-making body with the charge of administering the College in such a way as to achieve the goals of the College.
 As the administrative structure of the University is based on colleges and departments/ schools for the allocation, monitoring and reporting of resources (personnel, equipment, operating budget), the Leadership Council ensures fair and effective use of College resources, and serves as the vehicle for distributing and tracking resources within the College.
 The Council considers issues and conducts strategic planning within the context of the mission of the institution and the broader perspective of changes in higher education and the state of the Commonwealth.
 This Council ensures that decisions reflect full consideration of all aspects of the College including, not only the individual academic units, but also undergraduate and graduate academic programs, outreach programs, and research programs.
 The Council is also charged with planning and coordinating all official functions of the College and ensuring College representation at appropriate University events.